bxlab/cmdb-quantbio/assignments/lab/image_processing/assignment/index.md

 ## Data

-You will be provided with a set of 24 channel images of cells (one color in each image).
+You will be provided with 24 single-channel images of cells (one color in each image).
 There are 4 different samples (knocked-down genes), each with 2 separate fields (positions in the sample well).
 Each sample-field has 3 channel images, one for  DAPI (a stain for DNA), one for Alexa568 (antibody for PCNA, a protein associated with DNA replication), and one for EU-Alexa488 (labeled uracil, marking nascent RNA).

 To get the data, download them from [here](https://raw.githubusercontent.com/bxlab/cmdb-quantbio/refs/heads/main/assignments/lab/image_processing/extra_data/image_data.tar.gz).
 You can use the following commands to download and unpack the data: